-One of the most serious complications associated with a hyphema is an increase in eye pressure.
+One of the most serious complications of hyphema is an increase in eye pressure.
 If a hyphema results in dangerously high eye pressure, your doctor may operate to remove excess blood.
-The threshold for lowering intraocular pressure will be lower for someone with sickle cell disease.
+The threshold for intraocular pressure will be lower for someone with sickle cell disease.

-Pressure in the eye builds up because of blood from the hyphema can clog the eye’s drainage canal.
-This in turn can lead to the kind of long-term damage associated with glaucoma.
-Glaucoma is a life-long condition that will require more serious treatment.
-Your doctor will normally examine your drainage canal by doing a gonioscopy to see if any long-term damage has occurred and decide on any follow-up treatment.
+Pressure in the eye builds up because blood from the hyphema can clog the eye’s drainage canal.
+This may lead to the kind of long-term damage associated with glaucoma.
+Glaucoma is a lifelong condition that will require more serious treatment.
+Your doctor will normally examine your drainage canal to see if any long-term damage has occurred.
+Then they will decide on any follow-up treatment.